marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

   % CONFIG_SHELL=/opt/freeware/bin/bash
   % export CONFIG_SHELL

-and then proceed as described in build.htmlthe build instructions, where we strongly recommend specifying an absolute path to invoke :samp:`{srcdir}` /configure.
+and then proceed as described in :ref:`building`, where we strongly recommend specifying an absolute path to invoke :samp:`{srcdir}` /configure.

 Because GCC on AIX is built as a 32-bit executable by default,